|

 How did you get the role

+on Monk?
 I'd met the casting

 director once before at a general reading.